couchbase/xdcrDiffer/README.md

 The diff tool has checkpointing mechanism built in in case of interruptions.
 The checkpointing mechanism is pretty much the same concept as XDCR checkpoints - that it knows where in the DCP stream it was last stopped and will try to resume from that point in time.

 ## Known Limitations
-1. No SSL support.
-Data being transferred will be visible.
-This includes credentials information and also user data.
-3. No dynamic topology change support.
+1. No dynamic topology change support.
 If VBs are moved during runtime, the tool does not handle it well.

 ## License

-Copyright 2018-2020 Couchbase, Inc. All rights reserved.
+Copyright 2018-2021 Couchbase, Inc. All rights reserved.